 Digital Technology Subjects

-At Years 9 to12, students have the opportunity to participate in digital technology electives including Visual Communication and Design, Application Developer and the Introduction to 3D design and printing.
+At Years 9 and 10, students have the opportunity to participate in ever-changing digital technology electives such as Coding and Data Analysis and Visualisation.

 Fintona Resource Centres